Property tax assistance

 - Other liens against the property are less than 75% of the estimated market value.

-If eligible, the property tax you pay will be 3% of your total household income based on your prior year income.
+If eligible, the property tax you pay will be 3% of the total household income based on your prior year income.
 The state pays the remainder as a loan.
-When you sell your home or voluntarily cancel the deferral, the loan must be repaid plus interest.
+When you sell the home or voluntarily cancel the deferral, the loan must be repaid plus interest.
 The interest rate varies but does not exceed 5%.